stennety/mywebsite/_posts/2014-3-3-local-ai-challenges.md

 * Intellectual property risks
 * Enhanced social engineering cyberattacks

-**Inadequate Security Measures**
+**Inadequate Security Measures for security or experience**
 ------------------------------

-While measures like anonymous sessions, encrypted data, no-data-save policies, and end-to-end encrypted communications are crucial, they are insufficient to protect us against malicious uses.
-For instance:
+While measures like anonymous sessions, encrypted data, no-data-save policies, and end-to-end encrypted communications are crucial, they are insufficient to protect us.
+There is more than cybersecurity threats to using cloud system and most importantly use them FREELY in the cloud.
+Businesses will try to monetize the service.

+We can elaborate on undesirable uses that AI companies could adopt (ads, tracking, training, etc.).
+But beyond annoying not having a history is, it's also very sad to delete such precious usefull data for an AI because of the trust of third-party.

+Unwanted uses might be for instance
+* No-data-save/No-history policies decrease the value of AI systems for many tasks that require iterations
+* Feed the training of a model
 * Anonymous sessions can be compromised if the data contains personal information
 * Encrypted data can still be vulnerable if the system is compromised
-* No-data-save policies may decrease the value of AI systems for many tasks that require iterations

 **The Power of Local AI Systems**